bertramdev/happyapps-apidoc/source/includes/_checks.md

   -d '{"enabled":true}'
 ```

-> The above command returns JSON structured like this:
+> The above command returns JSON structure like this:

 ```json
 {